supermorphDotTech/Windows-Scripts/README.md

 The search uses likeness, which means you can also just search for a snippet of the device name (i.e. amd).

+## system_health_log.ps1

+Log system health data to a file.
+The SystemHealthLog.txt will be stored in the same directory as the script.

+## wifi_passwords.ps1

+Save all Wifi Passwords saved in the PC to a file.
+Run the script and follow the prompts.